 On the island of Capri in Southern Italy, the Blue Grotto is a sea cave that is illuminated by a magical blue (and sometimes emerald green) light from an above-water opening.
 It can be accessed by tiny rowboats.

 Technically, you can’t swim in the Dead Sea, one of the saltiest bodies of water on earth, which is bordered by Israel and Jordan; swimming in it is more like floating.
 The salt lake has attracted visitors for thousands of years, and the salt and minerals that create the milky blue-green color offer many health and beauty benefits.

 A natural site in Denizli, Turkey, the city of Pamukkale is marked by terraces of carbonate minerals left by flowing water from hot springs and travertines.
-The “cotton castle,” as it’s called, has welcomed tourists for thousands of years, and they bath on its calcareous rocks in the hot, mineral-rich water.
+The “cotton castle,” as it’s called, has welcomed tourists for thousands of years, and they bathe on its calcareous rocks in the hot, mineral-rich water.

 Located in the Marieta Islands a few miles off the coast of Nayarit, Mexico, Hidden Beach is an open, sun-drenched crater that can only be accessed when the tide is low.
 Technically, it’s actually artificial, as it was created by the explosion of a bomb that accidentally landed there during military trials, but nevertheless, it’s a sight to see.

 Located in Vieques, Puerto Rico, Bioluminescent Bay is a national natural landmark that lights up at night thanks to microorganisms (dinoflagellate) that glow neon blue when movement occurs in the water.
 It is a mind-blowing sight, so much so that early Spanish settlers thought the bioluminescence was the work of the devil.